nextauthjs/next-auth/www/docs/configuration/options.md

 :::

 :::warning
-Setting this option to *false* in production is a security risk and may allow sessions to hijacked if used in production.
+Setting this option to *false* in production is a security risk and may allow sessions to be hijacked if used in production.
 It is intended to support development and testing.
 Using this option is not recommended.
 :::

 ---